FabianSaldierna/module7Challenge/README.md

 ## Test Instructions
 Once you have run the application, follow the command line instructions to complete the required information.
+The file called "README_generated.md" was created by executing this application.

 ## GitHub Account
 fsaldierna@banxico.org.mx